steff880/MS4-theDOM/docs/TESTING.md

 Had a _Tutor Assistance_ and was suggested to create environmental variable in gitpod called **DATABASE_URL**, which value was the _url_ for **Postgres** and set **DEBUG** to false.
 Stop the workspace and start it again.
 After doing this, in the _terminal_ was a message that I need to run migrations to **Postgres**.
 I used the command `python3 manage.py migrate --plan`, which showed everything that needs to be migrated.
 Confirmed that it is correct and run `python3 manage.py migrate`.
 Then when I reloaded the deployed site all worked normally.

+## Manual Testing

+The following tests have been carried out without issue:

+### Sign in and Out

+- Confirm clicking Login or Sign Out from the Account tab signs the user out and displays a confirmation message

+    - Pass

+### Navigation

+- Click TheDOM logo to go back to Home page

+    - Pass

+- Click All Courses displays all courses

+    - Pass

+- Click Frontend displays only frontend courses

+    - Pass

+- Click Backend displays only Backend courses

+    - Pass

+- Click My Account (logged out) to confirm only options Register and Login are displayed

+    - Pass

+- Click My Account (logged in as Registered user) to confirm only options My Profile and Logout are displayed

+    - Pass

+- Click My Account (logged in as Superuser) to confirm options Manage Courses, My Profile and Logout are displayed

+    - Pass

+- Click Wishlist or Heart on mobile (logged out) to confirm redirect to Sign In page

+    - Pass

+- Click Wishlist or Heart on mobile (logged in as Registered user) to confirm Wishlist page is displayed

+    - Pass

+- Click Bag (logged out) to confirm redirect to Sign In page

+    - Pass

+Click Bag (logged in as Registered user) to confirm goes to Shopping Bag page
+    - Pass

+- Reduce horizontal screen width to 991px to confirm hamburger icon replaces main nav items

+    - Pass

+- Reduce horizontal screen width to 991px to confirm are Home, Search, User, Heart, and Bag icons are displayed

+    - Pass

+- Reduce horizontal screen width to 320px to confirm no display errors

+    - Pass

+### Footer

+- Hover over footer icons to trigger animation

+    - Pass

+- Click each footer icon to confirm relevant social media page opens in a new window
+    - Pass

 ## Known Issues